THE MID-ATLANTIC DRAY TRUCK REPLACEMENT PROGRAM IS NOW CLOSED. PLEASE SEE PORT PROGRAM LINKS BELOW FOR ADDITIONAL

 The Mid-Atlantic Region faces some of the most severe air quality problems in the nation.
 Ground transportation of goods is a significant source of emissions that cause smog and other harmful air pollutants linked to multiple health and environmental problems.
-The Environmental Finance Center has partnered with the Mid-Atlantic Regional Air Management Association (MARAMA) to implement the Mid-Atlantic Dray Truck Replacement Program.
+From 2010-2014, the Environmental Finance Center partnered with the Mid-Atlantic Regional Air Management Association (MARAMA) to implement the Mid-Atlantic Dray Truck Replacement Program.
 Funded by an U.S. Environmental Protection Agency SmartWay Innovative Finance grant, the program aimed to reduce air pollution and greenhouse gases associated with the transport of goods to and from the Ports of Baltimore, Philadelphia, Virginia, and Wilmington (DE).
 The program required older trucks to be scrapped and provided applicants up to $20,000 towards the purchase of a newer vehicle with an engine that meets or exceeds 2007 EPA emissions certified engine standards.